mogenius/docs/mogenius/docs/mogenius-platform/services.md

 # Services in detail

-Services are the core of mogenius as they are the tool to launch your application in the cloud.
-We are going to cover how to create a service inside your cloudspace so that you can start working on your application right away.
+Services are the a core element of mogenius, as they are the tool to start your application in the cloud.
+We will show you how to create a service in your cloudspace so you can start working on your application right away.

 ## How to create a service

-There are several entry points in mogenius to create a new service.
-Either you open the service library through the main navigation, or you click "Add Service" inside one of your stages.
-You will then see a range of available services to choose from.
+There are several entry points to create a new service.
+Either you open the service library via the main navigation or you click on "Add service" in one of your stages.
+You will then see a number of available services to choose from.

 **There are now two ways to create a service**